pranavidevulapalli938-rgb/placewise/README.md

 6. The PlaceWise icon appears in your toolbar
 7. Browse a job board and click the icon to save jobs instantly

-> Supported job boards: Naukri, LinkedIn, Internshala, Indeed, Wellfound
+> **Supported job boards:** Naukri, LinkedIn, Internshala, Indeed, Wellfound

 ---

 ## ☁️ Deployment

-See [Deployment.md](./Deployment.md) for the full guide.
+See [Deployment.md](./Deployment.md) for the full step-by-step guide.
 Summary:

 | Service | Purpose | Free Tier |
 |---------|---------|-----------|